XZhang97666/PrivacyBoost-SLM/README.md

 ```

 ### Dataset

 You can download the generated context and processed dataset (if not directly available from Hugging Face) on which we evaluated our method from [here].
 Simply download this zip file and extract its contents.
 This includes:
 #### Biomedical domain: [MedQA-USMLE](https://github.com/jind11/MedQA), [HEADQA](https://github.com/aghie/head-qa), [MedMCQA](https://medmcqa.github.io/), and [MMLU-professional medicine](https://github.com/hendrycks/test).
 #### General domain: [CommonSenseQA](https://www.tau-nlp.sites.tau.ac.il/commonsenseqa) and [OpenbookQA](https://allenai.org/data/open-book-qa).

+If you would like to generate context by yourself, you can uilize `api_call.sh` with setting `dataset_name` to be the dataset, e.g `{medqa headqa medmcqa}`, `split` to be `{train validation|dev test}` and `start_idx` and `end_idx` to be start and end index of dataset to iterrate and call OpenAI API.

+download the raw datasets from the original sources by following instructions in scripts/download_raw_data.sh
+Then run the preprocessing scripts scripts/preprocess_{mrqa,blurb,medqa,mmlu}.py.
+api_call.sh

 ## 2. Experiment results